larygwil/fontypython/branches/layoutchange/htmldev/help.md

 If it's not found, you can't hush fonts.
 (If you have more information, please open a ticket.)

 The hush
 --
+Simply install Pogs via Fonty as normal, and the hush will ensure they are visible to the system.

+####Details
-Writes a config file which instructs fontconfig to:
+Fonty writes a config file which instructs fontconfig to:

 * **Reject** all files that start with "/usr/share/fonts"
 * **Allow** all fonts installed in the user fonts directory.
-Just install Pogs via Fonty as normal.

 The effect is usually instantaneous, but you may need to restart certain apps for them to notice.
-If you find there are still fonts appearing that you do not want to see, please open a ticket on our site.
+(If you find there are still fonts appearing that you do not want to see, please open a ticket.)

 Warning
 --
 As you can imagine, a hush could reject all fonts...

-In order to make sure that your system has fonts it can use, we require you to choose a Pog that is installed when a hush starts.
-We call this the "Hush Pog".
+In order to make sure that your system has fonts it can use, fonty requires you to choose a Pog that is installed when a hushing.
+Call it a "Hush Pog".

-Create a Pog, call it whatever you like, and put some typical system fonts into it.
+Create a Pog, any name; put some typical system fonts into it.
 Good choices are: **DejaVu, Sans, Serif, Mono, Free-, Liberation-, Ubuntu-** and so forth.

-(These kinds of fonts are usually found in "/usr/share/fonts".
-Use Fonty to make the Pog, browse to that path and add some to it.)
+(These kinds of fonts are usually found in "/usr/share/fonts".)

+Choose this Pog when you start a hush.
+If you don't, things may go weird.

-**You have been warned.**
+It's not serious, but **you have been warned.**

-The Un-hush
+Reversing a hush: the Un-hush
 --
-To switch all the system fonts back on again, go into the hush screen where you can "Un-hush".
-The Hush Pog is not uninstalled; you can do this manually.
+To switch all the system fonts on again, go into the hush screen where you can "Un-hush".

+Your "Hush Pog" is not uninstalled; do this manually,

 If there's a problem, you can also manually delete the config file.
 Look for it on this path, and delete it: